Mental practice is clinically proven to boost mobility after stroke.

 Mental Practice May Help Post-Stroke Paralysis

 When you mentally practice something, you activate neuroplasticity the same way that physical practice does.

 Studies report increased blood flow, electromyographic activity, and resulting changes in organization of the motor cortex in stroke patients after mental practice.

-Studies have shown that combining mental practice with physical practice helps improve mobility more than just physical practice alone.
+Furthermore, more studies have shown that combining mental practice with physical practice helps improve mobility more than just physical practice alone.